 Oh, how we miss the days of deceptively titled bulletins, pc4pc, and hours of pimping your profile with just the right visuals and accompanying music (only to change it all again within a day or two).
 Myspace dominated the bulk of our high school years much like Facebook, Twitter, and Instagram do today.
-Apart from filling out superfluous surveys and trying to get the best possible angles in my self pics, finding new music was an immense part of what Myspace was for myself, and millions of other users I’m sure.
+Apart from filling out superfluous surveys and trying to get the best possible selfie angles, finding new music was an immense part of what Myspace was for myself, and millions of other users I’m sure.

 I’ll likely look back on Facebook in 10 years and think this very same thing, but there was a inundation of musical endowment on Myspace – amongst the much larger flood of bullshit scene acts and talentless hacks – that either never got the recognition they deserved, or ended so quickly that they didn’t get the chance.
 I’m here to draw attention, in a retrospective manner, to some noteworthy acts from that era (the early to mid 2000s) that I feel may have slipped past the radar for the most part due to their brief careers and or lack of representation.
 Here you may find an act that you vaguely recall and can reminisce happily with their sweet sounds included — or you may come across a band that you had unfortunately never discovered in which you may find a “new” love to listen to as well.